 By shifting the intention of your messaging to serving your client to the best of your ability, in order to solve their problem, you switch to a place of authenticity and even joy.

 What if your day was actually more difficult than you imagined, or chaos reared its ogre-like head right in the middle of your busiest time?
-Imperfections are rather unavoidable, and in fact they bring color and humanity to your story.
+Imperfections are rather unavoidable.
+They bring color and humanity to your story.
 Sometimes the crazy moments that happen to us are actually filled with humor and irony.
-And such details stick with your audience, making them return to read your content, engage with your brand and eventually perhaps develop a working relationship with you.
+Such details stick with your audience.
+It makes them return to read your content, engage with your brand and develop a working relationship with you.

 At the end of the day, it is all about the personal relationships we create